-Renton was a classroom teacher for 22 years.
-His teaching experience included both secular and Christian institutions ranging from high school to college.
-Renton holds a variety of degrees, including English, communication, philosophy, theology, and apologetics.
-Renton is currently a biblical worldview specialist for BJU Press.
+Renton has been a classroom teacher for 22 years.
+His teaching experience has included both secular and Christian institutions ranging from high school to college.
+He holds degrees in English, speech, philosophy, and theology and has a PhD in apologetics.
+Renton serves as a Biblical Worldview National Consultant for BJU Press.

 JR holds a BA in English from Thomas Edison State University and an MA in literature from Clarks Summit University.
 He has had several years of experience using BJU Press products to teach middle- and high-school English.
 During that time, he became passionate about using various techniques and strategies to engage even the most reluctant learners and to create excitement for his subject.
 He currently serves as a secondary English Language Arts writer for BJU Press and teaches a freshman English class at a local university.

 Mike serves as director of Editorial Services at BJU Press.
 He holds an MA in Bible and an MBA and has 20 years of experience in educational and trade book publishing.
 Mike enjoys contributing to the development of technology resources and supporting teachers in their use of technology.